UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 You may cancel pairing by pressing the `CLR` button.

-If pairing is not successful within about 1 minute, then the Bluetooth adapter will automaticall cancel pairing and the handset will display "PAIRING TIMEOUT".
+If pairing is not successful within about 1 minute, then the Bluetooth adapter will automatically cancel pairing and the handset will display "PAIRING TIMEOUT".

 When pairing is successful, the handset will display "PAIRED:", followed by the name of the paired host phone.